LOI & Lease Negotiation: Protecting EBITDA, Exit Value, and Founder Equity

 • Offer a security deposit or letter of credit as a substitute

-• If a PG is unavoidable, negotiate a burn down after 24 to 36 months of on-time payments
+• If a PG is unavoidable, negotiate a burn-down after 24 to 36 months of on-time payments

-This section governs whether the lease can be transferred to another entity, sold to a buyer, or subleased if the business changes direction.
+What it is.
+The assignment and subletting section governs whether the lease can be transferred to another entity, sold to a buyer, or subleased if the business changes direction.

-This is one of the few clauses that can quietly block an acquisition.
-If the landlord has sole discretion over assignment, they effectively hold leverage over your exit.
-That is not theoretical.
-It shows up late in diligence, when the company has the least room to renegotiate.
+Why it matters.
+This is one of the few clauses that can block an acquisition.
+If the landlord has sole discretion over assignment, they effectively hold leverage over your exit, and it shows up late in diligence when the company has the least room to renegotiate.
+For PE and VC-backed businesses, this clause is part of the exit path.

 What to negotiate

-• Include permitted transfer language for affiliates, successors, and purchasers of the business
+• Include permitted-transfer language for affiliates, successors, and purchasers of the business

 • Remove "sole discretion" standards where possible